watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 * Function Name: type of network function
 * Action: enable
 * TLV:
-    * Specification of the Anycast Segment Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast segment group SID.
+    * Specification of the Anycast Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast group SID.
     * Allows for the specification of unique parameters and context associated with a particular network function.

 ## Path Computation Element (PCE)